Sequences

 ## Keep Exploring

-- [Sequences Guide](https://mailrith.com/docs/sequences.md): Create emails that go out over time, choose sending rules, test drafts, publish, and review results.
+- [Sequences Guide](https://mailrith.com/docs/sequences.md): Create emails that send over time, choose sending rules, test drafts, publish, and review results.

 - [Automations](https://mailrith.com/features/automations.md): Mailrith Automations help you build subscriber follow-up with triggers, waits, rules, emails, tags, and sequences.

-- [Magic Links](https://mailrith.com/features/magic-links.md): Mailrith Magic Links turn a subscriber click into actions like tagging, sequence enrollment, and simple preference changes.
+- [Magic Links](https://mailrith.com/features/magic-links.md): Mailrith Magic Links turn a subscriber click into actions such as tagging, sequence enrollment, and simple preference updates.

-- [AI Writing](https://mailrith.com/features/ai-writing.md): Mailrith AI Writing helps draft broadcasts, sequence emails, sequence plans, and automation ideas with review before anything goes live.
+- [AI Writing](https://mailrith.com/features/ai-writing.md): Mailrith AI Writing helps draft broadcasts, sequence emails, sequence plans, and automation ideas.
+Review each draft before anything goes live.

 ## Related Email Sending Setup Pages

-- [Amazon SES Email Marketing](https://mailrith.com/features/amazon-ses-email-marketing.md): Amazon SES email marketing with Mailrith: run campaigns, newsletters, forms, automations, and reports while Amazon SES handles delivery.
+- [Amazon SES Email Marketing](https://mailrith.com/features/amazon-ses-email-marketing.md): Use Mailrith with Amazon SES for email marketing campaigns, newsletters, forms, automations, and reports while Amazon SES handles delivery.

 - [Postmark Email Marketing](https://mailrith.com/features/postmark-email-marketing.md): Postmark Email Marketing with Mailrith: run campaigns, newsletters, forms, automations, and reports while Postmark handles delivery.